 Nothing beats having a nice, toasty bedroom in the middle of the winter.
 Unfortunately, not all homes are equipped with central heating.
-To add a little extra warmth, you might need a space heater.
+To add warm air into a room, you might need a space heater.
 But are they really okay to use as overnight warmers?

 Are space heaters safe to leave on at night?
-Though engineers improved safety measures in heaters during recent years, the general recommendation is to turn off space heaters before you go to sleep.
+Though engineers have improved safety measures in portable electric heaters during recent years, the general recommendation is to turn off space heaters before you go to sleep.
 They are still considered to be potential fire hazards.

 Why Are Space Heaters Dangerous?

-Space heaters conduct a lot of heat and can make air become dry.
+Space heaters conduct a lot of heat and can make the air in the room very dry.
 This can increase the chances of nearby items (like paper) catching on fire.

 Additionally, if they malfunction or have frayed wiring, space heaters can spontaneously ignite.